Special offer

 Greater employee engagement

-Employee engagement is the relationship between the business and its employees.
-It is about ensuring that workers feel connected to the business, that they understand its purpose and adhere to it.
+Strong engagement helps ensure that employees feel connected to the business, that they understand its purpose and adhere to it.
 It promotes the values of the company.
-Having strong engagement goes hand in hand with employee voice.
-One is difficult to achieve without the other.
-Check our article on employee satisfaction surveys and how they can help drive engagement.
+Strong engagement correlates with employee voice.
+They are somewhat codependent.

 Stronger talent retention

-For a business, talent retention is critical.
-It ensures high performers stay in the business and avoids costly recruitment processes.
-In an organisation where employee voice is well applied, talent feedback may enhance the company culture, change work processes and improve the overall experience.
+In an organisation where employee voice is encouraged, talent feedback may enhance the company culture, change work processes and improve the overall experience.
 As a result, talent often stays in the business for the long term.
-For insight on talent retention, check our article here.

 How to encourage employee voice in your business